Near-Field Wideband Beamforming for Extremely Large Antenna Arrays

-Moreover, when it comes to wideband systems, another qualitative change in EM waves known as the beam split effect is induced \cite{THzsurvey_Ning23}.
+Moreover, when it comes to wideband systems, another critical change in EM waves known as beam split is induced, which also has the terminology ``beam squint"~\cite{THzOverview_Sar2021, BSprecoding_Hanzo2020}.
 Classically, LAA relies on phased shifter (PS) based analog beamforming architecture, allowing only \emph{frequency-independent} phase shifting for narrowband beamforming \cite{precoding_Sohrabi2017}.
 However, the array response vectors of wireless channels are \emph{frequency-dependent}, especially for THz wideband networks, causing the wavefront of a beam at different frequencies to deviate from that at the center frequency.
-This phenomenon is commonly referred to as ``beam squint" or ``beam split"\cite{THzsurvey_Ning23}.
-To elaborate, in far-field scenarios, the beam split effect makes beams with different frequency components propagate in distinct directions \cite{THzsurvey_Ning23}.
+To elaborate, in far-field scenarios, the beam split effect makes beams of different frequency components propagate in distinct directions \cite{THzOverview_Sar2021}.
 On the other hand, in near-field scenarios, the beam split effect results in a new phenomenon where beams at different frequencies are focused at varying directions and distances.
-As a result, the signal energy fails to converge on the desired receiver's location.
-Consequently, only signals around the center frequency can be captured by the receiver, while most beams with frequencies far away from the center frequency suffer an unacceptable beamforming gain loss.
+Consequently, the signal energy fails to converge on the desired receiver's location.
+Only signals around the center frequency can be captured by the receiver, while most beams with frequencies far away from the center frequency suffer from an unacceptable beamforming gain loss.